Abdul-RahmanM/Path-Finding/README.md

 # Path-Finding
-Path finding visualizer with a GUI.
+Path finding visualizer with a GUI. /n
+Press X to run